yejinjkim/yejinjkim.github.io/index.md

 Houston, Texas 77030
 Yejin.Kim@uth.tmc.edu

-**Yejin Kim** is an assistant professor (tenure track) at the School of Biomedical Informatics at University of Texas Health Science Center (UTHealth) and a founding faculty of [Center for Secure Artificial Intelligence for Healthcare](https://sbmi.uth.edu/safe/) since 2018.
-Her research interest is on data mining and machine learning for healthcare applications, particularly treatment effect estimation, network representation, and computational phenotyping.
+**Yejin Kim** is an Assistant Professor in the School of Biomedical Informatics at the University of Texas Health Science Center at Houston.
+She received her Ph.D. in Computer Science from POSTECH, South Korea, where she focused on machine learning for healthcare.
+Her current research interests include counterfactual machine learning and human-centered machine learning for healthcare.
+She has also been recognized for her outstanding contributions to research and received several awards including HD4A award from Robert Woods Johnson Foundation and being selected as the top 10% most cited PLoS One paper in 2016.
+Her work has been covered in public media outlets such as CNN, NPR, and ScienceDaily.
+She has served on various grant review panels and committees, including the UK Research and Innovation, Luxembourg National Science Foundation.

 **I am looking for motivated Ph.D students and postdocs.
 Send me an email with your CV!**